Policy and Procedure Name:

 b.
 When

-claims services staff is otherwise unable to obtain the correct International
+Claims Services staff is otherwise unable to obtain the correct ICD code, they

-Claims services staff must attempt to obtain all medical documentation
+Services staff must attempt to obtain all medical documentation including exam

 i.